Beginner's Guide To A/B Testing

 Why All the Fuss?

-A/B testing is such a powerful tool because you can validate your ideas against real-user data.
+A/B testing is powerful because you can validate your ideas against real-user data.
 It helps mitigate the risk of putting all your eggs in one basket as the anti-HIPPO decision-making trend rises.
-A/B testing gives companies the gift of choice, an open mind, and most importantly, real growth.
+A/B testing gives companies the gift of choice, an open mind, and, most importantly, real growth.

-Chick-Fil-A’s own journey with A/B testing truly demonstrates why it has become such an integral part of doing business in this digital age.
-Originally, their app’s misleading UX led customers to believe that they could only pay with the company’s loyalty card which took a hit on their cart conversions.
+Chick-fil-A’s journey with A/B testing demonstrates why it has become an integral part of business in this digital age.
+Originally, their app’s misleading UX led customers to believe that they could only pay with the company’s loyalty card, which hit their cart conversions.

 How Do You A/B Test?